Analysis | Zelensky’s famous quote of ‘need ammo, not a ride’ not easily confirmed

-But, thus far, the only evidence for this line is an unnamed U.S. official.
+But, so far, the only evidence for this line is an unnamed U.S. official.
 It has not been confirmed by either the U.S. government or Zelensky’s office.

 The Facts